top of page

 The Constituent Assembly Convenes

 The Constituent Assembly of India convened for the first time in Delhi, marking the beginning of India’s constituent process.
 Formed under the Cabinet Mission Plan, the Assembly’s members had been elected indirectly by provincial legislatures for the express purpose of devising a constitution.
 The opening session was uneven.
 Many seats remained empty, as the Muslim League boycotted the proceedings amid growing political tensions.
-Even so, the Assembly moved forward.
+Still, the Assembly moved forward.
 Within days, Jawaharlal Nehru introduced the Objectives Resolution, laying out the principles that would guide the Constitution.
-From the outset, the Assembly’s task was ambitious: to design a political system for a vast and diverse population with the terms of independence still unsettled.
-Debates quickly turned to questions of representation, rights, and the structure of the state.
+From the outset, the Assembly’s task was ambitious: to design a political system for a vast and diverse population, all while the terms of independence themselves were still unsettled.
+Debates quickly turned to questions of representation, civil liberties, and the structure of the state.

 Nehru tryst with destiny speech 15 August 1947-2560x1729.jpeg